Kate Forsyth’s The Beast’s Garden is a retelling of the Grimm’s Beauty and The Beast, set in Nazi Germany.

 BLBR: There are many people featured within this novel, each with their own distinct and colourful personalities who could easily have been lead characters in their own right.
 Was this novel a difficult one to reign in?

-Kate: I actually wrote The Beast’s Garden in three different ways.
+Kate Forsyth: I actually wrote The Beast’s Garden in three different ways.
 My first attempt was to write the story in diary entries and letters, but it did not work.
-So I rewrote the story as a first person narrative, all from Ava’s point of view.
-This still did not do the story justice, so I rewrote the whole novel in third person with multiple points of view.
+So I rewrote the story as a first-person narrative, all from Ava’s point of view.
+This still did not do the story justice, so I rewrote the whole novel in the third person with multiple points of view.
 At once, the story began to work and I knew I had made the right decision.

 It was difficult, though!

 BLBR: What is next in the creative pipeline?